Overview

 Filter by a name substring (minimum 3 characters after trimming).
 Takes precedence over

-faceNames if both are set.Filter by person labels.
+faceNames if both are set.string[]

 Filter to a set of cameras.